NREL/lore/pysam/README.md

 		docker exec -it <id> bash -l
 		```
 	3. Copy commands from build_manylinux.sh to the bash window (right-clicking pastes) to step-through the script.
 NOTE: copy the trailing end-of-line character, or you will have to press Enter once the last command is reached.
-23. The four resulting Linux wheels corresponding to the different Python versions are put in `/sam-dev/pysam/dist/` alongside the already existing Windows wheels and stub file.
+25. The four resulting Linux wheels corresponding to the different Python versions are put in `/sam-dev/pysam/dist/` alongside the already existing Windows wheels and stub file.
-24. Ctrl-D to exit shell prompt
+26. Ctrl-D to exit shell prompt

 *Windows and Linux*

-25. Open an Anaconda prompt and cd to %PYSAMDIR%\dist
+27. Open an Anaconda prompt and cd to %PYSAMDIR%\dist
-26. Rename the new Linux wheels so PyPI accepts their upload:
+28. Rename the new Linux wheels so PyPI accepts their upload:
 	```
 	rename *-linux_x86_64* *-manylinux1_x86_64*
 	```
-27. Upload the Python wheels to PyPI, first ensuring you are not connected to a proxy (e.g., NREL Pulse Secure)
+29. Upload the Python wheels to PyPI, first ensuring you are not connected to a proxy (e.g., NREL Pulse Secure)
 	```
 	pip install twine
 	twine upload %PYSAMDIR%\dist\*.whl
 	```
-28. Clear your local changes to the official PySAM package by running the following in Git:
+30. Clear your local changes to the official PySAM **and** SAM packages by running the following in Git for both repos:
 	```
 	git checkout -- .
 	git clean -fd
 	```
-29. Commit the changes to the RELEASE.md and the two version.py files and push to the lore repo
+31. Commit the changes to the RELEASE.md and the two version.py files and push to the lore repo
-30. **Note**: If there are issues with PySAM, check out previous correlated versions of [PySAM](https://github.com/NREL/pysam/tags) and [SAM](https://github.com/NREL/SAM/tags) from their respective repos for this custom PySAM build.
+32. **Note**: If there are issues with PySAM, check out previous correlated versions of [PySAM](https://github.com/NREL/pysam/tags) and [SAM](https://github.com/NREL/SAM/tags) from their respective repos for this custom PySAM build.
 Reference the repo tags to verify version correlation.